All Pittsburghers are Poets

 - American Sign Language Poet Laureate

 In July 2020, City of Asylum announced the four inaugural Poets Laureate of Allegheny County.
-Here's an update on their activities during their terms of service:
+Learn about them here.

 Pittsburgh Current - July 21, 2020